jramosg/jramosg/README.md

-# Hi there, I'm Jon Ramos 👋
+# Hi there, I'm Jon 👋

 Welcome to my GitHub profile!